Skip to main content

 In most cases, signing the document will finalize your claim.
 That means you agree with the valuation and release the insurance company from any further liability to this specific claim in exchange for the settlement amount.

+If you believe the insurance company is providing a full and fair settlement office, signing the release may do you no harm.
 However, if you disagree with the valuation, and believe you are entitled to a better settlement, do not sign any documents the insurance company provides.

 It is very important to remember that you are not required to sign a release to receive properly owed benefits under an insurance policy.